 “Imagination does not become great until human beings, given the courage and strength, use it to create.” -Maria Montessori

 My favorite thing about the Montessori Elementary Curriculum is the amount of opportunities students are given to use their imagination to learn, create, and grow.
 This week we have seen students take an interest in something and run with it.
 We had two first year students, inspired by the nest in our room, complete a research report about wasps.
 Other students that were inspired by their research spent time observing the nest.
-Our second and third year students were responsible for reading the laws of the universe and coming up with their own science experiment to demonstrate to the class how the law works.
+Our second and third year students were responsible for reading the laws of the universe and coming up with their own science experiment to demonstrate to the class how the law works and they experiment the education technology by hand.
 Our fourth and fifth grade students started their first “Word of the Week” project where they chose any word that they thought others wouldn’t know and needed to come up with a creative way to show what it meant.
 When students have the opportunity to follow their interests and use their imagination, they often create something that exceeds our expectations and combines skills from many areas of the classroom into just one work!

 A Peek into Next Week